 - An Autofit table (see How to Create an Autofit Table) or CreateCustomTable R Table (see How to Align Values to a Visualization Using a CreateCustomTable R Table)

-Method - Autofit table
+Method - Vertical scrolling on an Autofit table

 We will edit the underlying R CODE of the autofit table to set the row height to a certain size instead of having row heights "fit" the space available.
 This will trigger the scroll bar to appear.